project-flotta/project-flotta.github.io/documentation/latest/intro/overview.md

 Device configuration is a hard part on edge, this is why Flotta trusts RPM-Ostree technology to run updates on the non containerized workloads.

-At the same time, each device can be configured at a single unit - where all observability, logs, heartbeats can be set- or can be defined on DeviceSets.
-This CRD allows configuring multiple edgedevices from a single unit, making easier the edge-administration life.
+Each device can be configured as a single EdgeDevice CR - where all observability, logs, heartbeats can be set - or can be defined on DeviceSets CR.
+This grouping CRD allows configuring multiple edgedevices from a single unit, making easier the edge-administration life.

 Because all the process is based on Kubernetes CRD, it is compatible with your favourite GitOps tools, so deploy pipelines can be defined across all of your